jveitchmichaelis/multigpu_raster/README.md

 ## Setup

 Dependencies are specified in `pyproject.toml` and we recommend using `uv` for installation.
 Rasterio depends on `gdal` which is a pain to install on most systems, however you can see how far you by running `uv sync`.
-This should install two scripts in your path: `mgpr` and `mgpr-test-image`.
+This should install two scripts in your path: `mgpr` (Multi-GPu-Raster) and `mgpr-test-image`.

 ## Usage